-If you do not qualify for a medical card you may be eligible for a GP visit card.
-A GP visit card allows you to visit a participating family doctor for free.
+If you are not eligible for a medical card you may be eligible for a GP visit card.
+A GP visit card allows you to visit a participating family doctor (GP) for free.

 The GP visit card is available to everyone aged over 70 without an income test.

 If you are aged under 70, eligibility for the GP visit card is means tested.
 That is, your income is assessed by the HSE as part of the application process.

 The rules for assessing the amount of your income are the same as for the medical card means test for people aged under 70 but the income limits for the GP visit card are higher than the limits for the medical card.

 |Married or cohabiting couple (or lone parent with dependent children)||€400||€447|

 |Allowance for each of first 2 children aged under 16||€57||€57|